espm-157/website/content/livecode/spatial-tidy.md

 title: Habitat Analysis of the Pacific Spiny Lumpsucker
 ---

- We will map potential areas of marine aquaculture for the super cute
-    Pacific spiny lumpsucker (*Eumicrotremus orbis*)
+We map potential areas of marine aquaculture for the super cute Pacific spiny lumpsucker (*Eumicrotremus orbis*)

-![They have adhesive pelvic disks\!
-How
-    cute\!](images/lumpsucker.png)

 ``` r
 library(tidyverse)